gin/2019-ethdenver/aave/README.md

 __Problem & User Story:__
 The "Create" button here might not make sense.
 Maybe remove this button, and reword this section to something like "You can fulfill a borrower's loan request at the marketplace".
-Or keep the button but create webpages for creating loan offers.
-This is uncommon though.
-P2P lending platforms like Lending Club, Prosper, SoFi does not do this probably because trade volume is not high enough where doing it like an exchange (bid/ask model) makes sense.
+Or keep the button but create webpages for creating loan offers, and link the button to it.

 ![alt text][04-home-lend]